A classification of Fourier summation formulas and crystalline measures: -pairs, an account of various examples.

-for any real $c=(l+2)/24\geq 0$.
-Note that for $l=-2$ we recover classical Poisson summation and for $l=2/3$ we recover Guinand's example.
+Note that $\mu_{0}$ is classical Poisson summation and $\mu_{\tfrac19}$ is Guinand's example.
 Perhaps other interesting constructions may be derived from \cite{Lem} and the references therein.
-It is not hard to show that $n!\al_{n,l}$ and $n!\be_{n,l}$ are polynomials in $l$ with integer coefficients and degree at most $n$.

-\underline{Claim}: We claim that if $c$ is irrational then $\{\sqrt{c+n}\}_{n\geq 0}$ intersects any infinite arithmetic progression at most $2$ times.
+It is not hard to show that $\{ \al_{n,c}\}_{n\geq 0}$ are polynomials in $c$ with integer coefficients and degree $n$.
+To finish the discussion, note that if $c$ is irrational then $\{\sqrt{c+n}\}_{n\geq 0}$ intersects any infinite arithmetic progression at most $2$ times.
 Indeed, having three hits implies that